guysoft/ZynthianOS/README.rst

 Building Using Vagrant
 ~~~~~~~~~~~~~~~~~~~~~~
-There is a vagrant machine configuration to let build ZynthianOS in case your build environment behaves differently.
+There is a vagrant machine configuration available to build ZynthianOS in case your build environment behaves differently.
 Unless you do extra configuration, vagrant must run as root to have nfs folder sync working.

 To use it::